SASlabgroup/microSWIFT/README.md

 <img src=./doc/images/microSWIFT.png alt="Artistic rendition of the microSWIFT wave buoy"  width="300"  align=right></img>

-The microSWIFT is an expendable version of the [Surface Wave Instrument Float with Tracking](https://apl.uw.edu/project/project.php?id=swift) (SWIFT) platform. microSWIFTs have been used to study breaking waves in nearshore environments ([video](https://www.youtube.com/watch?v=rf76fkpzcrg)), hurricanes (see [NHCI](https://nopphurricane.sofarocean.com/team/thomson)), waves in sea ice, and more.
+The microSWIFT is an expendable version of the [Surface Wave Instrument Float with Tracking](https://apl.uw.edu/project/project.php?id=swift) (SWIFT) platform.
+Original development of the microSWIFT buoy (now v1) began in 2020 led by engineers at the Applied Physics Laboratory (APL).
+It is built on a Raspberry Pi platform and runs operational code written in Python (this repository).
+This combination of developer-friendly hardware and easy-to-read code has fostered an effective platform for ocean wave observation research and student learning.
+This version of the microSWIFT continues to be developed and improved, and have been used to study breaking waves in nearshore environments ([video](https://www.youtube.com/watch?v=rf76fkpzcrg)), hurricanes (see [NHCI](https://nopphurricane.sofarocean.com/team/thomson)), waves in sea ice, and more.

 Learn more about the microSWIFT wave buoy: